 This course enables students to broaden their knowledge of the factors that shape their personal identity and the health and wellbeing of others.
-They develop their ability to make informed decisions, with opportunities to enhance and exhibit attitudes and values that promote a healthy lifestyle in a range of contexts that include alcohol and drugs, sexuality and respectful relationships, mental health and healthy decision making are used to achieve these outcomes.
-Note: This is a compulsory course in Year 9.
+They develop their ability to make informed decisions, with opportunities to enhance and exhibit attitudes and values that promote a healthy lifestyle.
+A range of contexts that include alcohol and drugs, sexuality and respectful relationships, mental health and healthy decision making are used to achieve these outcomes.